 Looking back, it's almost impossible to comprehend just how fast PC games moved in the early 90s.
 The original Duke Nukem came out in 1991.
 Duke Nukem 3D came out in 1996.
 That's five years to go from a simple 2D side-scroller to full, multilevel 3D worlds that at least took a crack at recreating the real world.
-It's five years in which Duke went from a generic platform game character who almost got renamed over fears that he might be mistaken for a Captain Planet villain into the poster-boy for adolescent power fantasies.
+It's five years in which Duke went from a generic platform game character—who almost got renamed over fears that he might be mistaken for a Captain Planet villain—into the poster-boy for adolescent power fantasies.

 It's safe to say that when the first game came out, nobody would have predicted the world would ever spend years on tenterhooks, waiting for his next adventure.
 After all, when's the last time you heard anyone talk about the far more popular Commander Keen, or other contemporary characters like Johnny Dash, Major Stryker, Snake Logan or Mylo Steamwitz?
 Come on, you know Mylo!
 From Crystal Caves?

 The original Duke Nukem definitely isn't an obscure game as such.
-Most people are at least dimly aware that the series didn't start with Duke Nukem 3D, and that game originally shipped with both the original and its sequel (the unsurprisingly named Duke Nukem II) on the CD.
+Most people are at least dimly aware that the series didn't start with Duke Nukem 3D, and initially that game shipped with both the original and its sequel (the unsurprisingly named Duke Nukem II) on the CD.
 However, chances are most people haven't played it.
 This week then, we're going back to before anyone knew to bet on Duke.

 Pink shirt.
 Fuzzy hair.
 Just wanted to get home and watch Oprah.
 Ladies and gentlemen, welcome to Duke's very own Dork Age.
-We may know him as a beer-swigging force of pure testosterone—or a complete dick, delete as appropriate—but back at the start, he was nothing but a slight parody.
+We may know him as a beer-swigging force of pure testosterone—or a complete dick, delete as appropriate—but at the start, he was nothing but a slight parody.

 Original Duke Nukem had no interest in being mature or pushing any boundaries.
 Duke shot at robots, he drank Coke and ate turkey, and when he died, he exploded into a bit of confetti.
 It wasn't really until Duke Nukem II that he became the character we know now, packing heat, delivering proper quips, and appearing on local chatshows to plug his autobiography "Why I'm So Great".